Android system bars

 Figure 3: Status bar region highlighted on top of top app bar

-The status bar can appear differently depending on the context, time of day, user-set preferences or themes, and other parameters.
-You can also set the status bar style, as in the following examples.
+Status bar icons can appear differently depending on the context, time of day, user-set preferences or themes, and other parameters.
+You can set the status bar icon style as in the following examples.

-Figure 4: Status bar in light and dark theme.
+Figure 4: Status bar icons in light and dark theme.

-Ensure that your app content spans the entire screen now that edge-to-edge is required.
-Use transparent system bars with edge-to-edge content, as shown in the following example.
+Ensure that your app content spans the entire screen.
+Keep status and navigation bars transparent or translucent with edge-to-edge content as shown in the following example.

-Figure 5: Transparent bars using the edge-to-edge feature, ideal for letting your content shine through using the most screen space.
+Figure 5: An edge-to-edge app with transparent system bars is ideal for letting your content shine through using the most screen space.

 When a notification arrives, an icon usually appears in the status bar.
 This signals to the user that there's something to see in the notification drawer.
 This can be your app icon or symbol to represent the channel.
 See Notifications design.